pascalpp/pascal.com/src/lib/diary/2026-06-09-free-ruler/page.md

 ![The new Free Ruler app icon](./free-ruler-new-icon.png){ loading=lazy width=384 style="max-width: min(100%, 32rem); display: block;" }

-Then I had Codex create a script so I can type `yarn generate:icons` to create the full set of app icon assets for the app to consume them at build time.
+Then I had Codex create a script so I can type `yarn generate:icons` to create the full set of app icon assets for the app to consume at build time.
 So tweaking the icon is super easy and repeatable.
 SwiftUI as Photoshop.

 Then I went a little koo-koo and applied the same technique to create updated promo images for the App Store.